 Tip #02- Driving for Dollars

 Finding distressed properties for your first few deals can seem like a daunting task.
-After all, you’ve got a little to no idea about how to find such properties.
+After all, you’ve got little to no idea about how to find such properties.
 One of the best ways to find such properties in the initial stages is by driving for dollars.
-Driving for dollars is a term in the real estate industry that means to drive neighborhoods to find interesting deals for your business.
+Driving for dollars is a term in the real estate industry that means driving to neighborhoods to find interesting deals for your business.

 So look around your neighborhood or a specific area and try to find distressed properties that you can sell.

 Tip #03- Know The Numbers

 A common mistake that most newbie wholesalers make is not knowing the numbers.
 The process of wholesaling involves acquiring a property at a price lower than the market value and then selling it at a better price.
 Depending on the property’s condition, you might need to repair the property and make some more investments.